 Lets Talk Ingredients

-All purpose flour - I'm combining it with spelt flour.
+All-purpose flour - I'm combining it with spelt flour.
 Why?
-Because spelt flour is a weak flour with weak structure and since this is a loaf bread (bigger in size) not muffins, so it needs a bit of help from the structure that all purpose flour provides to avoid the cake being too crumbly.
+Because spelt flour is a weak flour with a weak structure and since this is a loaf bread (bigger in size), not muffins, it needs a bit of help from the structure that all-purpose flour provides to avoid the cake being too crumbly.

 Coconut oil - Use any oil that you like.

-Greek yogurt - Unsweetened natural full fat Greek yogurt.
-Adjust sugar accordingly if you use sweetened one.
-If you really really can't find it, then use natural full fat yogurt.
+Greek yogurt - Unsweetened natural full-fat Greek yogurt.
+Adjust sugar accordingly if you use a sweetened one.
+If you really really can't find it, then use natural full-fat yogurt.

-Pumpkin puree - Canned pumpkin puree works brilliant in this, and less hassle also.
+Pumpkin puree - Canned pumpkin puree works brilliantly in this, and less hassle also.
 Just make sure it's unsweetened 100% pumpkin puree, not pumpkin pie filling.
 I love to use canned pumpkin puree, like in my amazing soft and chewy pumpkin cookies and my fluffy pumpkin dinner rolls!